jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 When the funds arrived copy the UTXO data to your offline machine.

-{% tab title="online" %}
+{% tab title="core" %}
 ```bash
 01_workOffline.sh add wallet_name.payment
 ```
 {% endtab %}

-## Create the pool's keys and certificates

-Generate the stakeaddress registration transaction.
+Generate a transaction to register the staking address.
+It will be submitted later on.

 {% tab title="offline" %}
 ```bash
 03b_regStakingAddrCert.sh wallet_name.staking
 ```
 {% endtab %}

+## Create the pool's keys and certificates

 Generate the keys for your core node.